Is this a tearful farewell for box-office Adam?

 There have been no halfway efforts, but there has been an attempt on goal from a corner, a ferocious derby leveller and a stunning strike against Hibernian on Tuesday to give Dundee fans hope that they could just escape relegation.

-Factor in one of the most hilarious dives you are ever likely see and and an equally unbelievable assist at the wrong end against St Mirren on Saturday, we have certainly had our money's worth.
+Factor in one of the most hilarious dives you are ever likely see and and an equally unbelievable assist at the wrong end against St Mirren on Saturday, and we have certainly had our money's worth.

 But after Adam's tearful reaction to his goal against Hibs was followed by an emotional admission that it could be time to hang up the boots, BBC Scotland looks at what might happen next.